Last updated October 27, 2023

-We continue to face a fluid and dynamic situation for health and safety.
-New questions and concerns will arise as time goes on, but please review this page carefully for answers to questions we currently know about.
-If your concern is not addressed here, or if you have additional comments or questions about health and safety, please email firstname.lastname@example.org.
+We continue to face a fluid and dynamic situation for health and safety, with new questions and concerns arising as time goes on.
+Below, we have answered some of the questions we hear most frequently about general health and safety, COVID-19, building maintenance, and classroom security.
+If your concern is not addressed here, or if you have additional comments or questions about health and safety, please email email@example.com.

-What if I have multiple cases of COVID-19 reported to me in my class?
-Do I have the option of holding classes remotely for a week or two?
+If there are multiple cases of COVID-19 in my class, do I have the option of holding classes remotely for a week or two?

-I have a medical condition that puts me in the “high risk” or “immunocompromised” category, and I want to continue working remotely.
+I have a medical condition that puts me in the “high risk” or “immunocompromised” category, and I want to work remotely.
 What can I do?

 You’re entitled to seek reasonable accommodation under the Americans with Disabilities Act (ADA).
 At Rutgers, this requires both the employer and a certifying physician to submit an Accommodation Request: Medical Inquiry Form and return it to firstname.lastname@example.org.
 Submitting a request does not guarantee that the university will grant a remote work accommodation, but they are legally required to engage in an interactive process to determine how the additional needs of employees with a disability or medical condition can be met while performing their work obligations.
 The university also faces the burden of proving that not granting an accommodation presents undue hardship to the department.